Size-adaptive Hypothesis Testing for Fairness: Experiments

 \subsection{Datasets and Models}

 We selected two standard datasets~\footnote{COMPAS from \href{https://github.com/propublica/compas-analysis}{propublica} (compas-scores-two-years.csv); Adult from \href{https://fairlearn.org/main/api_reference/generated/fairlearn.datasets.fetch_adult.html}{fairlearn.org}, originally from \href{https://archive.ics.uci.edu/dataset/2/adult}{UCI}.} used in fairness benchmarks: the Adult Income dataset \citep{adult_dataset} and the COMPAS recidivism dataset \citep{angwin2022machine}.
-We include additional experiments on two other datasets in the Supplementary Materials.
-We apply standard data preprocessing and train an XGBoost classifier $g : \mathcal{X} \rightarrow \mathcal{Y}$ (training details in the Supplementary Material).
+We include additional experiments on two other datasets in the Appendix.
+We apply standard data preprocessing and train an XGBoost classifier $g : \mathcal{X} \rightarrow \mathcal{Y}$ (training details are in Appendix \ref{app:training-details}).
 To examine intersectional effects, we first audit non-intersectional subgroups (\textit{race}, \textit{age} and \textit{sex}) and then all two-way and three-way intersections of these protected attributes.

 \paragraph{COMPAS} The COMPAS dataset is widely used in the study of algorithmic fairness and risk assessment in the criminal justice system.
 It is often cited in fairness literature due to observed disparities in prediction outcomes across racial groups, most notably between Black and White defendants \citep{angwin2022machine}.
 It includes information about criminal defendants, such as the number of prior convictions and charge degree.
 The protected variables are ${race}$ ("African-American", "Asian", "Caucasian", "Hispanic", "Native American", "Other"), ${age}$ ("Under 25", "25-45", "Over 45"), and ${sex}$ ("Female", "Male").
-The binary target variable indicates whether a defendant is predicted to reoffend within two years ($y = 0$) or not ($y = 1$).
+The binary target variable indicates whether a defendant is predicted to reoffened within two years ($y = 0$) or not ($y = 1$).

-\paragraph{Adult} The Adult Income dataset is based on census data, which includes 14 categorical and numerical features (e.g. education, martital status, occupation, etc.).
+\paragraph{Adult} The Adult Income dataset is based on census data, which includes 14 categorical and numerical features (e.g. education, marital status, occupation, etc.).
 The protected variables are ${race}$ ("Amer-Indian-Eskimo", "Asian-Pacific-Islander", "Black", "Other", "White"), ${age}$ ("Under 18", "18-40", "40-65", "Over 65"), and ${sex}$ ("Female", "Male").
 The binary target is whether the individual annual income exceeds $50k$ per year ($y = 1$) or not ($y = 0$).